bahrus/pdpu/README.md

 ```

 \<grain-of-salt level="Infinity"\>
-## Theoretcal musings
+## Theoretcal musings to help sooth you into a coma

 An interesting, untested question is which frameworks or renderers would these components be compatible with?
-Previously, I optimistically stated nothing to see here, but on further reflection, it is not nearly so obvious.
+Previously, I optimistically, sloppily stated nothing to see here, it would work, and could help reduce boilerplate code.
+But on further reflection, it is not nearly so obvious.
 What follows is mostly arm-chair speculation, subject to change with more research.

 In what scenarios would there be too many cooks in the kitchen?
 Let's put aside the question of "should" and consider only "could" first.